"You will be enriched in every way for great generosity, which through us will produce thanksgiving to God." + 2 Cor. 9:11

 What is the Antiochian Heritage Foundation and why was it created?
 It is a new approach to cultivate the tremendous talents which the faithful of this Archdiocese have.
 The dreams and visions are accomplished through the generosity and help of our philanthropists and humanitarians who believe in the growing need in our North American Archdiocese, in order to reaffirm their faith and rebuild their spiritual lives.

 For donors, it is about leaving a legacy and ensuring that their gifts support the values and causes most important to them.
 These might also include the various projects for the Antiochian Village as well as the needs of the Archdiocese and its clergy.
 The aim here is to empower the Archdiocese and donors to fulfill their respective missions.
 A carefully structured, planned giving program reassures potential donors of the wisdom of their decisions.

 The Antiochian Archdiocese, as the overseer of our people, tries to provide for all of our faithful the expected services needed for this and the next generation.
 A larger scale approach will help achieve the goals that will enrich our lives.
-To accomplish this mission, Metropolitan Philip has chosen Economos Antony Gabriel as Chairman of this department.
+To accomplish this mission, Metropolitan Philip of Blessed Memory chose Economos Antony Gabriel as Chairman of this department.

 This past June 25 to the 28th, 2014, the North American Archdiocese participated in a conference at the Balamand University entitled: UNITY IN ANTIOCH.
 On Sunday, June 29th, the conference culminated with a massive Hierarchal Liturgy under a large tent celebrating the Feast of Ss.
 Peter and Paul, the Patrons of our Patriarchate.